Roasted Eggplant Curry

 Tip: use this guide will help you learn more about picking and preparing eggplant.

-Toss the eggplant in some avocado oil or olive oil then spread onto a baking sheet lined with parchment paper.
+Toss the eggplant in one tablespoon avocado oil or olive oil then spread onto a baking sheet lined with parchment paper.
 Roast the eggplant in the oven at 400 degrees F for 20-30 minutes until it’s tender.

-Heat the remaining oil in a pot on medium-high heat then add the onions and garlic and saute, then add the spices and mix together.
+Heat the remaining oil in a pot on medium-high heat then add the onions, garlic and ginger and saute, then add the spices and mix together.

 Next add the tomato and coconut milk and mix together to form the curry sauce.
 Then add in the eggplant and chickpeas and stir everything together.